turbonomic/extractor-docs/page/config/extactor-export-intervals.md

      the extractor properties, this setting takes precedence for actions.

-   For example, the following specification sets a 30-minute interval on entities and groups, and a 15-minute interval on actions:
+   For example, the following specification sets a 30-minute interval on entities and groups, and a one-hour interval on actions:

     ```
     properties:
       extractor:
         enableDataExtraction: true
         entityExtractionIntervalMins: 30
-        actionExtractionIntervalMins: 15
+        actionExtractionIntervalMins: 60
     ```

 4. Save and apply your changes to the platform.